-Today, in the United States, over 1 million Americans are living on the autism spectrum.
-The US Center for Disease Control (CDC) estimates that 1 in 68 children has autism.
+The US Center for Disease Control (CDC) estimates that over five million adult Americans are living on the autism spectrum.
+Furthermore, the CDC estimates that 1 in 59 children has autism.
 It is the fastest-growing disability in the country, doubling in the past 15 years.

 Largely as result of these poor employment opportunities, society must bear the cost of supporting these individuals.
 The cost of supporting a single individual with autism throughout their life is estimated to cost as much as $2.4 million.
 Given the staggering growth in the number of people with autism, the annual cost is estimated to exceed $125 billion in the US alone.